FilippoDeSilva/class-unity-fullstack-SMS/README.md

 - npm run dev
 <!-- - npx convex dev -->
 - npx prisma studio
-- run a docker postgres container for the database
+- run a docker postgres container for the database with DATABASE_USER=classunity DATABASE_PASSWORD=classunity123 and use the default port

 ## Maintenance commands